 The Issuer has obtained all necessary consents, approvals and authorisations in connection with the issue, entering into and performance of its obligations under the Notes, the Instrument, the Agency Terms and the Agent Appointment Agreement.
-The issue of the Notes was duly authorised by resolutions of the Executive Committee of the Issuer passed on 24 and 31 January 2022.
+The issue of the Notes was duly authorised resolutions of the Executive Committee of the Issuer passed on 19 May 2022 and on 23 May 2022.
 The Guarantor has also obtained all necessary consents, approvals and authorisations in connection with the granting and performance of the Guarantee.
 The giving of the Guarantee was authorised by a resolution of the board of directors of the Guarantor passed on 30 March 2021 and a resolution of the shareholders of the Guarantor passed on 26 May 2016.